cathmer/ParkHere-Challenge/README.md

 ##Parking Reservation System

 The company decided to develop a product which allows users to reserve parking spots of a car park through our mobile app before they get there.
-Therefore, when they arrive, they would know exactly where to park.

-As we are using `Microservices`, we would like to have the solution to be built based on loosely coupled services and general attributes of distributed systems.
+Therefore, when they arrive they would know exactly where to park.
+As we are using Microservices, we would like to have the solution to be built based on loosely coupled microservices which follows the general principles of highly demanded distributed systems such as scalability, availability and reliability.
-We would like to run our business in many countries therefore, we would like to have the system to be scalable according to the demand.

-We’re also concerned about the performance, and therefore we aim for `500ms` response time and also the availability of the system is important as our customers’ satisfaction is something very much valuable to us.
+We would like to run our business in many countries therefore, we would like to have the system to be scalable according to our customer demands.
+We’re also concerned about the performance and therefore we aim for 500ms response time from our reservation system.

 ##Part 1: System Design

-We would like you to use a drawing tool such as (https://www.draw.io) to illustrate your design in terms of microservices, their interaction styles, preferred databases and any other components you might have specified for your solution.
+We would like you to use a drawing tool such as (https://www.draw.io) to illustrate your design for the major components of such a system in terms of microservices, their interaction styles, preferred databases and any other components you might need for your solution.

 ##Part2: Parking Reservation (coding)